The KKK: Development of an Exo-Toxic Memetype

 1. First Wave (1865-1870s): The KKK emerged in the aftermath of the American Civil War, during the Reconstruction era.
 It primarily targeted newly freed African Americans and their allies, aiming to suppress their civil and political rights.
 The Klan used violence, intimidation, and terrorism to undermine Reconstruction efforts and restore white supremacy in the South.

 2. Second Wave (1910s-1940s): The Klan experienced a resurgence in the early 20th century, fueled by factors such as the Great Migration of African Americans to Northern cities and a fear of social change.
 This iteration of the Klan expanded its targets to include not only African Americans but also Catholics, Jews, immigrants, and other minority groups.
-The KKK’s influence reached beyond the South, spreading to states throughout the country.
+Their peculiar brand of inbred criminal influence reached beyond the South, spreading to states throughout the country.

 The beliefs of the KKK are rooted in white supremacy, racial purity, and nativism.
 They promote the idea of racial hierarchy, with white Protestants at the top and other racial and religious groups as inferior.
 The KKK seeks to maintain white dominance, oppose racial integration, and preserve what they perceive as the traditional American way of life.